 Besides the obvious early puberty in girls, other signs of exposure to hormone-disrupting substances are more insidious and might appear even when a disease is already developed.
 The following 12 measures will help you protect your children, and yourself from the dangers of these toxic substances.

-1. Buy and consume organic and free-range meats whenever possible, in order to lower your exposure to added pesticides, hormones, and fertilizers.
+1. Buy and consume organic and free-range meats whenever possible, to lower your exposure to added pesticides, hormones, and fertilizers.
 Avoid dairy products such as milk which include rBGH or rBST in their content.

 2. All types of processed, prepackaged foods contain soy, BPA, phthalates, and other chemicals.
 Therefore, it’s always best to follow a diet based on raw, fresh foods.